 Such absolute barriers do not exist….
 It was when I came upon the mute witness of these self made records, and perceived in them one phase of a pervading unity that bears within it all things the mote that quivers in ripples of light, the teeming life upon our earth, and the radiant suns that shine above us it was then that I understood for the first time a little of that message proclaimed by my ancestors on the banks of the Ganges 30 centuries ago: “They who see but one, in all the changing manifoldness of this universe, unto them belongs Eternal Truth unto none else, unto none else!”

 One last thing about Bose.
 When he talked about the great connectedness of life, he wasn’t kidding around.
 Bose was also the first scientist to study inorganic matter in the same way a biologist examines a muscle or a nerve.
 Bose performed his plant experiments on rocks and metals, too.
 He found that, just like plants, the “non-living” responded when subjected to mechanical, thermal, and electrical stimuli.
 Even rocks and metals became numbed by cold, shocked by electrical currents, stupefied by anesthetics.
-He once invited Sir Michael Foster, a veteran physiologist at Cambridge, to witness the electrical response of poisoned piece of tin (as written by Patrick Geddes):
+He once invited Sir Michael Foster, a veteran physiologist at Cambridge, to witness the electrical response of a poisoned piece of tin (as written by Patrick Geddes):

 “Come now, Bose, (said Foster) what is the novelty in this curve?
 We have known it for at least the last half-century.”